 On reflection, is there one thing you would have liked to have done differently using safe experiments.

-Is there one thing my web site could have done things differently to help you?
-Do tell me about that as the development of my web site depends on me knowing about your experiences.
+If we are ‘ending’ (our work together), is there one thing my web site could have done things differently to help you?
+Do tell me about that as the development of my website depends on me knowing about your experiences.

 As you consider your future – the ongoing trip towards your next ‘new normal’ – is there something that you intend to do – or want to do, NOW – during that journey?